bucketeer-io/code-refs/docs/CONFIGURATION.md

 ```
       --allowTags                  Enables storing references for tags.
 The tag will be listed as a branch.
   -k, --apiKey string              Bucketeer API key with write-level access.
+      --apiKeys strings            Multiple Bucketeer API keys with write-level access.
+Can be specified multiple times for different environments.
   -U, --baseUri string             Bucketeer base URI.
   -b, --branch string              The currently checked out branch.
 If not provided, branch name will be auto-detected.
 Provide this option when using CI systems that leave the repository in a detached HEAD state.
       --commitUrlTemplate string   If provided, Bucketeer will attempt to generate links to your VCS service provider per commit.
 Example: https://github.com/bucketeer/bucketeer-find-code-refs/commit/${sha}.
 Allowed template variables: 'branchName', 'sha'.
 If "commitUrlTemplate" is not provided, but "repoUrl" is provided and "repoType" is not custom, Bucketeer will attempt to automatically generate source code links for the given "repoType".